byui-physics/main/pages/researchAreas/materials.md

 ```bash
 python builder.py AgAu -setup_select_add
 ```
 This will only take a few seconds to run and when it's finished there will be a new job submission file located in `fitting/mtp` called:
 `jobscript_select.sh`.
 Submit it and wait for it to complete.
 This could take several hours to complete and in later iterations, this job may need the better part of a day to complete.

-5. Build VASP folders for the structures that were requested be added into the training set:
+5. Setup the requested calculations: Now we need to build VASP folders for the structures that were requested be added into the training set:
 ```bash
 python builder.py AgAu -add